 Contact a Chapter 7 Georgia Bankruptcy Attorney

-The first step when seeking a Chapter 7 bankruptcy is to file a petition with the bankruptcy court along with schedules of assets and liabilities, a statement of financial affairs, a schedule of current income and expenditures, and a schedule of executory contracts and expired leases.
+When seeking a Chapter 7 bankruptcy, the first step is to file a petition with the bankruptcy court along with schedules of assets and liabilities, a statement of financial affairs, a schedule of current income and expenditures, and a schedule of executory contracts and expired leases.

 The debtor must also provide the case trustee with a copy of the most recent tax returns or transcripts, including tax returns filed during the case.
 Our knowledgeable Northwest Georgia bankruptcy lawyers can walk you through the process and help ensure you have the necessary paperwork to seek a Chapter 7 bankruptcy.